-While the GDPR is meant to help the general public, most people don’t even know what those letters stand for, how it is going to affect their privacy, and what the regulations are all about.
+While the GDPR is meant to help the general public in Europe, most people don’t even know what those letters stand for, how it is going to affect their privacy, and what the regulations are all about.
 However, there is a much simpler solution that sometimes gets overlooked.
 Here’s everything you need to know about the EU’s GDPR and why you don’t really need to know anything about it after all.

 What Exactly is GDPR?

-The new regulation is not just a “friendly suggestion,” as was the previous Data Protection Directive.
+The new regulation is not just a “friendly suggestion,” as was the previous European Data Protection Directive.
 Instead, this GDPR is a full-fledged law and violators will be prosecuted.